coreos/docs/enterprise-registry/github-auth/index.md

 }
 ```

-## Configuration Changes
+## Change the feature flag

-In the Enteprise Registry `config.yaml`, change:
+Next, in the Enteprise Registry `config.yaml`, change the following to enable GitHub Login:

 ```yaml
 FEATURE_GITHUB_LOGIN: false